uribe-convers/Sequence_Capture_Data_Spring_2017/Processing_Data_HybPiper.md

 ```
 #!/bin/bash

+# This script will align, clean, and analyze multiple fasta files in a single
+# directory.
+It assumes that you have Mafft, Phyutility, and FastTree installed
+# and in your path.
+The first part of the script is meant to be used in a cluster
+# where modules have to be loaded, so delete it or comment it out if you are working
+# on a single machine.
+The fasta files, alignments, and trees will be placed in
+# separate directories.

+# Simon Uribe-Convers - http://simonuribe.com - June 15th, 2017

 # Load modules if running on a cluster

 module load mafft
 module load phyutility
 module load fasttree

 # Delete any empty files

 find . -size 0 -delete

-# Create directroies
+# Create directories

 mkdir Alignments Fasta Phylo

-# Align with Mafft, clean with Phyutility, and analyze with FastTree
+## Align with Mafft, clean with Phyutility, and analyze with FastTree

+# Alignment
 for i in *.fasta
 do
 # Align